-10. Clean – Buyers expect to see an immaculate home with no signs of dirt.
+10. Clean – buyers expect to see an immaculate home with no signs of dirt.
 Remove last night’s Indian take away from the worktops and do the washing up!
 No dirty underwear on the bedroom floor.
-Potential buyers need to imagine themselves living in “your” space, your perfectly clean home!
+Potential buyers need to imagine themselves living in your home!

 You’ll be surprised how big an impression these small updates can make.
 By the time you’re done, you’ll wonder why you didn’t do it sooner.

-Follow these small steps to help maximise your property’s potential that will allow you to achieve a faster sale and the best possible market price for your home.
+Following these small steps to help maximise your property’s potential will allow you to achieve a faster sale and the best possible price for your home.